knocklabs/one_and_done/README.md

 ## Usage

-One and done depends on having a pre-existing cache like [Nebulex](https://hexdocs.pm/nebulex/Nebulex.html).
+One and Done depends on having a pre-existing cache like [Nebulex](https://hexdocs.pm/nebulex/Nebulex.html).
 This guide assumes Nebulex is already configured under `MyApp.Cache`.

 1. Add `one_and_done` to your `mix.exs` dependencies: